-Jurisdiction-wide credentialing processes are required for services that operate across LHN borders such as state-wide services.
-Whilst it may be reasonable to incorporate mutual recognition when determining the basic elements of credentialing, the scope of clinical practice is dependent on the health care facility in which the nurse practitioner or registered nurse with a specific scope of clinical practice will be working.
-Where nurse practitioners and registered nurses with a specific scope of clinical practice are required to work across LHNs (such as state-wide services) the relevant 'Credentialing Committee' must determine that credentialing processes previously undertaken satisfies the requirements of the LHNs 'Credentialing Committee'.
+- Jurisdiction-wide credentialing processes must be implemented for services that operate across LHN borders. - > Scope of clinical practice must be determined depending on the health care facility in which the nurse practitioner or registered nurse with a specific scope of clinical practice will be working. - Where nurse practitioners and registered nurses with a specific scope of clinical practice work across more than one LHN (such as state-wide services) the relevant 'Credentialing Committee' must determine that credentialing processes previously undertaken satisfies the requirements of the LHN's 'Credentialing Committee'.

-Scope of clinical practice in a declared disaster or declared emergency situation
+Declared disaster or declared emergency situation

-In order for nurse practitioners and registered nurses with a specific scope of clinical practice to alter their scope of clinical practice the situation must satisfy the definition of a 'disaster' or 'emergency situation' found in the definitions section of this Policy.

-Nurse practitioners and registered nurses with a specific scope of practice engaged by the Department for Health and Wellbeing as a result of a disaster must be provided with a temporary scope of clinical practice at the request of the Department's State Controller or authorised delegate.
-The Department for Health and Wellbeing 'Credentialing and Scope of Clinical Practice Committee' are responsible for determining and issuing the temporary scope of clinical practice.

-A temporary scope of clinical practice in a declared disaster or declared emergency situation must only be approved for a prescribed period of time with a defined expiry date.
+- > A nurse practitioner or a registered nurse's specific scope of clinical practice must only be altered in the event of an emergency or disaster if the situation satisfies the definition of a 'declared disaster' or 'declared emergency' found in the definitions section of this Policy. - Nurse practitioners and registered nurses with a specific scope of practice engaged by the DHW as a result of a disaster must be provided with a temporary scope of clinical practice at the request of the Department's State Controller or authorised delegate.
+The DHW 'Credentialing and Scope of Clinical Practice Committee' are responsible for determining and issuing the temporary scope of clinical practice. - A temporary scope of clinical practice in a declared disaster or declared emergency must only be approved for a prescribed period of time with a defined expiry date and must meet the requirements of Appendix 1: Credentialing and Defining Scope of Clinical Practice for Nursing Roles Mandatory Instruction.